mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-variables.md

 layout: toc-guide-page
 ---

 ## Overview

 A variable is a convenient placeholder that refers to a computer memory location where you can store program information that may change during the time your script is running.
 For example, you might create a variable called ClickCount to store the number of times a user performs a certain operation.
 When a variable is stored in memory, the interpreter will allocate a certain amount of space for each variable type.
 Where the variable is stored in computer memory is unimportant.
-What is important is that you know that a vairaible has a type, and you refer to a variable by name to see or change its value.
+What is important is that you know that a variable has a type, and you refer to a variable by name to see or change its value.

 In Python, variables are always one of the five fundamental data types:

 * [Numbers]({{ site.baseurl }}/guides/rhinopython/python-datatypes/#numbers)
 * [String]({{ site.baseurl }}/guides/rhinopython/python-datatypes/#string)